 Riding is flexible and caters for beginners onwards.
 The riding is tailored to your own needs once you have had your assessment lesson and initial chat with your host on Day 1.

 You will be staying at the Holiday Inn Express in Peterborough.
 Directions to the accommodation will be given to you when you arrive at the stables.
 A buffet-style breakfast is provided at the hotel.
 Guests may choose to eat lunch and dinner at the restaurant at the hotel or travel to one of the near-by bars and restaurants to eat.
+Guests who arrive by public transport will be transferred to and from the hotel each day.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.